 Any Holder wishing to exchange Notes must notify the Exchange Administrator by email at ctsspgexchanges@wellsfargo.com no later than two Business Days before the proposed exchange date.
-The exchange date with respect to any exchange can be any Business Day other than the first or last Business Day of the month, the Payment Date, the Record Date related to the next Payment Date or the Business Day following such Record Date.
+The exchange date with respect to any exchange can be any Business Day other than the Payment Date, the Record Date related to the next Payment Date or the Business Day following such Record Date.
 A notice becomes irrevocable on the second Business Day before the proposed exchange date.